 Profit vs Revenue Infographics

 - Profit cannot exist if there’s no revenue.
 Revenue isn’t dependent on profit.
-Rather revenue can exist without profit (for example, if a start-up has more expenses than revenue, then there would no profit, but revenue would exist).
+Rather revenue can exist without it (for example, if a start-up has more expenses than revenue, then there would no profit, but revenue would exist).

 - Profit is the result of deducting expenses from the revenue.
-On the other hand, revenue can be computed by multiplying the number of goods sold with the selling price per unit.
+On the other hand, revenue can be calculated by multiplying the number of goods sold with the selling price per unit.

 - Profit can be of two types – gross profits (close to operating profit) and net profit (including the incomes from other sources).
 Revenue can also be of two types – operating revenue (revenue earned from the operations of the organization) and non-operating revenue (revenue earned from other sources).